 With positive cash flow established, a short-term plan is implemented, focused on improving continuing operations, adjusting the product mix, and sales and marketing effectiveness.
 The management team can begin to focus on achieving sustained profitability and positioning the B2B firm for future growth.

 Returning to Profitability

 The company is now profitable again and the changes are internalized.
 Both customers and employees regain confidence in the firm.
 Emphasis is placed on growing the restructured business.

 Once the first phase of the turnaround effort has been successful, longer-term objectives can be formulated.
 This may involve operating the business as an on-going concern or creating an exit strategy.
 Key elements in this consideration are the longer-term viability of the business and the personal and financial goals of the owners.

-Implement the Exit Strategy
+Implementing an Exit Strategy